 Another way to link is using markdown syntax.
 Type the link anchor — the text that will be readable — in square brackets, followed by the URL address of the link in parentheses.
 For example, to link to the agenda web site, you might enter

 [Agenda Web Site](http://agenda.com), and Agenda will convert this to a link with the text “Agenda Web Site”.
 Clicking the link would take you to the web site.
+This Talk Article shows a number of handy examples where you can use this technique.

 Linking to Files in Finder